magento/merchdocs/src/customers/account-dashboard-quotes-negotiate.md

 1. Follow the normal [checkout process]({% link sales/checkout-process.md %}).

-    This order is within the company’s available credit limit and is being [charged to their account]({% link payment/payment-on-account.md %}).
+    This order is within the company's available credit limit and is being [charged to their account]({% link payment/payment-on-account.md %}).
 The _Order Summary_ section shows the quote subtotal, shipping and the total amount that is to be charged to their account.
 Because tax is not applicable to this order, it is not included in the Order Summary.

     ![]({% link images/images-b2b/quote-checkout-order-summary.png %}){: .zoom}
     _Order Summary with Negotiated Price_